 Twinkle was a minister with Jehovah’s Witness for seven years, with continuing education through their theological ministry school with a strong Biblical focus.
-Later, when her life’s course evolved away from that religion, she took distance exams through the University of Sedona to become a non-denominational ordained minister, having obtained a Masters Degree in 2007, be ordained in 2008 by the IMM.
+Later, when her life’s course evolved away from that religion, she took distance exams through the University of Sedona to become an ordained minister, having obtained a Masters Degree in 2007, be ordained in 2008 by the IMM.
 In 2017 she she completed the doctoral program through University of Sedona and was awarded her Doctor of Divinity (D.D.)